817 Chicago Avenue,

 4 people favorited this theater

 Originally opened in 1915 as the Triangle Theatre, it was re-named Park Theatre in the 1920’s and the New Main Theatre in 1928.
-The theater became part of the Balaban & Katz chain in 1936 and was remodeled by the firm of Pereira & Pereira.
-It was renamed the Coronet Theatre in 1938.
-The Coronet Theatre was one of the smaller of Evanston’s movie theaters, which included, among others, the Varsity, the Valencia, and the Stadium (later renamed the Evanston).
+The theatre became part of the Balaban & Katz chain in 1936 and was remodeled by the firm of Pereira & Pereira.
+It was renamed the Coronet Theatre February 19, 1937.
+The Coronet Theatre was one of the smaller of Evanston’s movie theatres, which included, among others, the Varsity Theatre, the Valencia Theatre, and the Stadium Theatre (later renamed the Evanston Theatre).

 It closed as a movie theatre in 1984 and was later used on and off as a concert venue, but was closed in the late-1990’s, and demolished in 2000.

 Just login to your account and subscribe to this theater